 The quality factor most people miss: dose uniformity

-Quick signs of a quality-minded product
+Signs of a quality-focused product

 - Lot/batch code and expiration date clearly printed (traceability is essential)